microsoft/vscode-ai-toolkit/QA.md

 ### There are too many fine-tune settings do I need to worry about all of them?

 No, you can just run with the default settings and our current dataset in the project to test.
-If you want you can also pick your own dataset but you will need to tweak some setting see [this](walkthrough-hf-dataset.md) tutorial for more info.
+If you want you can also pick your own dataset but you will need to tweak some settings.
+See [this](walkthrough-hf-dataset.md) tutorial for more info.

 ### Windows AI Studio Preview would not start